Shi'r: History and profile

 Shi'r was started in Beirut in 1957, and the first issue appeared in January.
 Its founders were Yusuf al-Khal, Adunis and Unsi Al Hajj.
+The magazine was significantly affected from Ahmed Zaki Abu Shadi's the Apollo Poet Society founded in Cairo, Egypt, in 1932.
+Salma Khadra Jayyusi argues that Shi'r is, in fact, the successor of Apollo which was the publication of this society.
 It was started as a quarterly, but later its frequency was switched to monthly.

-Their goal in establishing Shi'r which was an avant-garde journal was to present a non-political version of poetry.
+The goal of Shi'r which was an avant-garde journal was to present a non-political version of poetry.
 This version of poetry is called Al Shi'r al Hurr (Arabic: Free Poetry) which refers to prose poetry.
-Therefore, it adopted a modernist approach towards poetry.
-The magazine also aimed at supporting the Afro-Asian solidarity and nonalignment which had been stated in the Bandung Conference in 1955.
+It also attempted to revive Arabic poetry and to reshape it away from formalism.
+The magazine adopted a modernist approach towards poetry.
+Its another aim was to encourage the Afro-Asian solidarity and nonalignment which had been stated in the Bandung Conference in 1955.
+The magazine organized poetry meetings each Thursday at the Plaza Hotel in Hamra Street.
+It frequently published translations of the Vietnamese literary work.

+Although both were avant-garde publications and supported free verse movement, Al Adab, a literary magazine established in Beirut in 1953, was the main adversary of Shi'r.
+Because the contributors of Shi'r opposed the movement of committed literature (al-adab al-multazim in Arabic), a dominant approach in the 1950s and 1960s in the Arab world which was also supported by Al Adab.
+The Al Adab contributors claimed that Shi'r had detrimental effects on the traditional heritage of Arabic literature.